usnistgov/ndn-dpdk/docs/trafficgen.md

 Traffic generator associated with each face is given dedicated packet queues and CPU lcores.
 Generally, each face requires 1 input thread, 1 output thread, 2 consumer threads, and 1 producer thread.
 They should be on the same NUMA socket as the Ethernet adapter.
+Packet buffer mempools are shared among traffic generators on the same NUMA socket.

 ## Start the Traffic Generator